Updated July 2019 by Sam Fraleigh

 When Barcode Does Not Stick to the Cover

-Take the following steps when you have one of those rare items where the barcode does not stick to the cover at all or will, in your opinion, not stick for long:
+Take the following steps when you have one of those infrequent items where the barcode does not stick to the cover at all or will, in your opinion, not stick for long:

-- Send the item, along with the barcode even if it is no longer sticking, directly to John Freund in Conservation.
+- Send the item, along with the barcode, even if it is no longer sticking, directly to Conservation.
 PLEASE legibly identify who is sending the item and where it is coming from.

-- John will examine the piece and determine the best method of affixing the barcode to the piece or to a housing for the piece.
-If the barcode forwarded with the piece cannot be salvaged, he and his staff will assign it a new one.
+- Conservation staff will examine the piece and determine the best method of affixing the barcode to the piece or to a housing for the piece.
+If the barcode forwarded with the piece cannot be salvaged, staff will assign it a new one.

-- After the barcode is in place on the piece or a housing, the IPS will be set to blank and the piece returned.
+- After the barcode is in place on the piece or a housing, the item will be returned.